oghani97/landbay_cli_programme/README.md

 1. Perform a git clone with the link in your desired directory.

-   git clone {link}
+   '''git clone {link}'''

 2. Navigate to the directory you have cloned the repo in
 3. Install requirements in requirements.txt file

-   python pip install -r requirements.txt
+   '''python pip install -r requirements.txt'''

 (Or if you are using Python3 run this):

-  python3 pip install -r requirements.txt
+  '''python3 pip install -r requirements.txt'''

 4. You can now run the programme by entering this command

-   python property.py {first argument} {second argument}
+   '''python property.py {first argument} {second argument}'''

    (Or if you are using Python3 run this):

-  python3 property.py {first argument} {second argument}
+  '''python3 property.py {first argument} {second argument}'''